 - the wrongful act of the defendant;

 - the defendant's intent or negligence with respect to the wrongful act;

 - the invasion of the right or legally protected interest of the claimant and the amount of damages caused thereby; and

-- the causal relationship between the wrongful action and the damages.
+- the causal relationship between the wrongful action and the damage.

 iii Product liability

-The PL Act defines 'manufacturer' to include any person who manufactured, processed, or imported the product in the course of trade and any person who provides their name, trade name or trademark or otherwise indicates themselves as the manufacturer on the product, or who otherwise makes a representation on the product that holds themselves out as its substantial manufacturer.
+The PL Act defines a manufacturer to include any person who has manufactured, processed or imported a product in the course of trade, and any person who provides his or her name, trade name or trademark, or otherwise indicates him or herself as the manufacturer, on the product, or who otherwise makes a representation on the product that holds him or herself out as its substantial manufacturer.

 To establish a product liability claim, the plaintiff must demonstrate: